TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 ## 🌥️ Currently

-I spend my day working with the Product Managers on my team to help customers sleep better at night by solving security problems while reducing maintenance overhead.
+I spend my day working with the Product Managers and Directors on my team to help customers sleep better at night by solving security problems while reducing maintenance overhead.

 <main class="grid">
   <article>